 Thinking and memory changes

 For most people, thinking and memory problems get better within the first year of finishing treatment.
-Others may experience longer-term changes.
+Others may experience more long-term effects.

-- make changes to your daily routine, e.g. write lists, use smartphone reminders, avoid distractions, pace yourself
+- adjust your daily routine, e.g. write lists, use smartphone reminders, avoid distractions, pace yourself

-- maintain a healthy lifestyle, e.g. exercise, relaxation, nutritious diet
+- maintain a healthy lifestyle, e.g. exercise, relax, eat healthy foods

 - improve your thinking and memory, e.g. crosswords, brain training